Rokiis1/roadmap/test_managment/4_level/4_level_test_managment.md

 Total Score: 3
 ```

 Test cases with higher total scores are executed first.
+Weights can be adjusted based on project context.
+In high-stakes projects, risk may be weighted double (Risk High = 6) to reflect greater business impact.

 After priorities are assigned, dependencies between test cases must be considered.